-WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines vaccinated here 2: returning s/n clients...proof of previous s/n, rabies cert, etc is required 4: ALL TNR, Outside only, ferals 5: IF YOU HAVE NOT MET CRITERIA 1 OR 2 AND HAVE AN INSIDE OR IN/OUT KITTY, VACCINATIONS OR AN EXAM ARE REQUIRED HERE BEFORE SCHEDULING
+WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines vaccinated here 2: returning s/n clients...proof of previous s/n, rabies cert, etc is required 3: ALL TNR, Outside only, ferals IF YOU HAVE NOT MET CRITERIA 1 OR 2 AND HAVE AN INSIDE OR IN/OUT KITTY, VACCINATIONS OR AN EXAM ARE REQUIRED HERE BEFORE SCHEDULING.
+WE RECOMMEND A FULL PHYSICAL EXAM, FECAL, FELV/FIV TESTING, URINALYSIS, PRE-OP BLOODWORK AND A BIONOTE NT-PROBNP TEST BEFORE SURGERY.

-WHEN: FRIDAYS are for HOUSE CATS AND IN/OUT CATS; CERTAIN TUESDAYS are for OUTSIDE and TNR CATS; YOU MUST MAKE AN APPOINTMENT!!!
+WHEN: FRIDAYS are for HOUSE CATS AND IN/OUT CATS; SELECT TUESDAYS are for OUTSIDE and TNR CATS; YOU MUST MAKE AN APPOINTMENT!

 DROP OFF: FRIDAY: AT 8am and TUESDAY: AT 7:30am IF YOU ARRIVE LATE YOUR CAT WILL NOT BE ACCEPTED.
 MAKE SURE TO BRING YOUR VACCINATION RECORDS OR OUR BOOKLET/FOLDER AT TIME OF DROP OFF.
 WE DO NOT HAVE TIME TO LOOK UP YOUR VACCINATION INFO.
 ON FRIDAY: Please come inside to get your paperwork, complete in your vehicle and then bring kitty inside OR bring kitty inside with paperwork at 8am...ON TUESDAY: We will be out to give you paperwork to complete in your vehicle and once completed you can bring kitty inside

-PICK UP: FRIDAY: AT 6pm; TUESDAY: AT 5PM; we will not d/c before, ty!
+PICK UP: FRIDAY: AT 6pm; TUESDAY: AT 5PM; we will not discharge before, ty!

 PAYMENT: DUE AT DROP OFF...CASH or MONEY ORDER ONLY.